Daily aspirin therapy: Understand the benefits and risks

 Side effects and complications of taking daily aspirin include:

-If you're taking aspirin and you need surgery or dental work, be sure to let the health care provider know.
-You and your provider may need to take steps to prevent excessive bleeding.
-Don't stop taking aspirin without talking to your health care provider.
+If you're taking aspirin and you need surgery or dental work, tell the healthcare professional.
+You and your healthcare team may need to take steps to prevent excessive bleeding.
+Don't stop taking a daily aspirin without talking to the healthcare professional that prescribed it.

 What are possible drug interactions with daily aspirin therapy?

-Sometimes, a health care provider might recommend combining low-dose aspirin with a prescription blood thinner.
+Sometimes, a healthcare professional might recommend combining low-dose aspirin with a prescription blood thinner.
 Such combination therapy always needs to be carefully discussed.
 The combination may greatly increase the risk of major bleeding.

 Prescription blood thinners include: